-- All mobility impaired/disabled residents are advised to remain in their room during any general fire alarm. - A staff member will personally respond to mobility impaired/disabled residents to advise them of the situation. - If it is a false alarm, the resident(s) will be notified of such. - In case of a real emergency, emergency evacuation personnel will personally evacuate each mobility impaired/disabled person from their room/apartment.
+- All mobility impaired/disabled residents are advised to remain in their room during any general fire alarm. - A staff member will personally respond to mobility impaired/disabled residents to advise them of the situation. - If it is a nuisance alarm, the resident(s) will be notified of such. - In case of a real emergency, emergency evacuation personnel will evacuate each mobility impaired/disabled person from their room/apartment to the area of refuge.